bioexcel/intro-hpc-life-scientists-permed-bioexcel/_episodes/24-CP2K-part1.md

 ---
 title: "PRACTICAL: QM/MM simulations with CP2K"
-teaching: 15
+teaching: 10
-exercises: 45
+exercises: 20
 questions:
-- "When is using MPI+OpenMP useful?"
+- "How can using MPI+OpenMP benefit the performance of an application?"
 - "Why is profiling code useful?"
 - "What are communication overheads and how these might change on different numbers of processes or threads?"
 objectives: